thomasWeise/oa/difficulties/prematureConvergence/README.md

 What can we do to prevent premature convergence?
 Actually, we already learned a wide set of techniques!
-Many of them boil down to balancing exploitation and exploration, as already discovered back in [@sec:ea:exploration:exploitation].
+Many of them boil down to balancing exploitation and exploration.

 #### Restarts